mossblaser/slidie/_sources/speaker-notes.rst.txt

     :alt:
         A screenshot of Inkscape with a set of speaker notes.

-When rendered, the textbox containing the speaker notes will be made invisible and so its physical location within the page is unimportant.
-At the time of writing, :ref:`only the XHTML output format supports displaying speaker notes
+When rendered, the text box containing the speaker notes will be made invisible and so its doesn't *need* to be placed off the edge of the page -- though this is often convenient.
+At the time of writing, :ref:`only the XHTML output format supports displaying speaker notes <rendering-formats>`.
-<rendering-formats>`.
 In other formats, the speaker notes are simply removed.

 .. image:: _static/speaker_notes_viewer_screenshot.png
     :alt: